VictorAbhi/agriculture-chatbot/readme.md

 - **Disease Diagnosis**: Identify crop diseases from symptoms
 - **Treatment Recommendations**: Get both chemical and organic solutions
-- **Region-Specific Advice**: Tailored recommendations for Indian states
+- **Region-Specific Advice**: Tailored recommendations for Indian subcontinents.
-- **Multilingual Support**: Works with English and Hindi queries
+- **Multilingual Support**: Works with English queries ( will be trying to work with Nepali as well)

 ## Tech Stack